maximilian-ho/how-we-teach-ourselves/reading_books_to_learn_how_to_empower_others.md

 # Reading books to learn how to empower others

 We continuously read books on management and social issues to learn how to empower others.
-They have greatly improved our relationships with others.
+By applying the techniques discussed in the books, we have greatly improved our relationships with others.

 **Reading on our phones**
 We read these books on our phones using Moon+ reader.
 Whenever we feel like reading, we open Moon+ reader and read for a few minutes.
 Instead of reading in a linear order, we jump between different sections, and also jump between books.
-We find this to be more fun.
+This allows us to constantly review the ideas so that we don't forget them.

 The screenshots below show the contents (left image) and bookmarks (right image) of a book in Moon+ reader.
 ![image](https://github.com/maximilian-ho/articles/assets/94465856/868df99f-9d69-4d49-ba38-55ee7c1f9592)